DevART36/100-days-of-code/log.md

 **Thoughts**

 Using loops to access elements in an array is so confusing.
 Honestly , loops are one of the things in JS that is not easy to understand.

+# Day 27: February 12, Friday

+**Today's Progress**
+Day 27 of #100DaysOfCode in #freeCodeCamp
+98% on basic JS, I'm still strugling and I admit it, it is so hard but I give myself some other resources to understand the functions, loops and objects more.
+Still learning more about the recursive function.
+Learned ternary operator ?: https://t.co/OinmJgdN49

+**Thoughts**

+# Day 28: March 1, Monday

+Day 28 of #100DaysOfCode in #freeCodeCamp
+Yehey!
+Just completed the basic JS , stuggle a lot in recursive () but somehow manage to get the hang of it by trying and trying.Good to try the Grasshopper App.Learned so much in the basics and I expect more in the upcoming lessons. https://t.co/dToAbi6bbD

+**Thoughts**

+I'm so thankful that I manage to get the hang of recursive().
+I'm so confused by it at first but with the help of other resources and trying so hard.